The City's Bidder List -- Viewing and Submitting Bids

 3. What amount must a project be before it is bid?

-All goods, services, construction and insurance estimated to cost more than $50,000 will be subject to a formal advertised sealed Invitation to Bid or Request for Proposals.
-Procurements of less than $50,000 in value are handled through telephone or informal written quotes.
+All goods, services, construction and insurance estimated to cost more than $100,000 will be subject to a formal advertised sealed Invitation to Bid or Request for Proposals.

 4. How are small purchases handled?

-For all goods, services, construction or insurance requirements estimated to cost more than $50,000, the city advertises in the Alexandria Examiner newspaper at least 10 days prior to the due date.
-These requirements are posted on the Purchasing Division eProcure website.
+For all goods, services, construction or insurance requirements estimated to cost more than $100,000 being procured via Request for Proposal (RFP), the City advertises in at least one newspaper circulated in the City, via public bulletin board/public TV, or any other competition-increasing means as determined by the Purchasing Agent at least 10 days prior to the due date.
+All formal procurement requirements are posted on the Purchasing Division

 Telephone quotes are permitted for goods and services estimated to cost less than $50,000.
 Most telephone quotes are requested by the City’s departments, which have been delegated this authority by the Purchasing Division.

-No. All registered bidders are provided with results by mail after an award is made.
+No. All responding bidders are provided with results by mail after an award is made.

-Normally, contracts will be rebid approximately three months prior to expiration of the current contract.
+Typically, the solicitation process begins approximately 3-6 months prior to expiration of the current contract.

 Back to Top